Artist Statement

 Biography

-She works across media, fluidly engaging sculpture, drawing, painting, photography, and textiles, exploring the intersection of the visible and invisible.
+Riviere works across media, fluidly engaging sculpture, drawing, painting, photography and textiles, exploring the intersection of the visible and invisible.

-She is a two-time recipient of the Roloff Beny Photographic Award in Fine Arts and has also received several other awards.
+She is a two-time recipient of the Roloff Beny Photographic Award in Fine Arts, she has also received the Excellence in Art Studio Award, MEDALTA Ceramic Residency for art students, Medicine Hat, Alberta, Abbondanza Fine Arts award, The University of Lethbridge Scholarships and several other awards.

-Riviere is member of Canada Council for the Arts, Elephant Artist Relief Society, Alberta Foundation for the Arts, and Golden Key International
+Riviere is a member of Canada Council for the Arts, Elephant Artist Relief Society, Alberta Foundation for the Arts, and Golden Key International Honour Society, Trap \ Door Artist Run Centre, Allied Arts Council of Lethbridge and National Museum of Women in the Arts.